 Lay the negative thought cards (red) in rows on the table.
 Have your child go through the deck of “coping thoughts” and match thoughts that they think would be good coping thoughts for the corresponding negative thought.

-For beginners, you may want to sort through the deck and remove any coping thoughts that wouldn’t match any of the negative thoughts you have on the table.
+You may want to sort through the deck for beginners and remove any coping thoughts that wouldn’t match any of the negative thoughts you have on the table.